bitwarden/help/_articles/account/delete-your-account.md

 ### Without Logging In

-In the event that you have lost your Master Password, omplete the following steps to delete your account:
+In the event that you have lost your Master Password, complete the following steps to delete your account:

 1. Navigate to [vault.bitwarden.com/#/recover-delete](https://vault.bitwarden.com/#/recover-delete).
 2. Enter the **Email Address** associated with your account.